EchoAppsTeam/js-sdk/docs/guides/terminology/README.md

 ## Creating a JavaScript closure for the components and jQuery plugins

 Any Echo JS SDK applications or plugins should be defined as AMD module to provide a unique namespace and possibility of async loading for the component and avoid code intersection.
+For example, we define a new module with jQuery dependency:

 	Echo.define(["jquery"], function($) {
 	"use strict";